oskardudycz/EventSourcing.NetCore/README.md

             var versionNumber = 3;
             var events = documentSession.Events.FetchStream(streamId, version: versionNumber);
             ```
 -   **Event stream aggregation** - events that were stored can be aggregated to form the entity once again.
-During aggregation process events are taken by the stream id and then replied event by event (so eg. NewTaskAdded, DescriptionOfTaskChanged, TaskRemoved).
-At first empty entity instance is being created (by calling default constructor).
-Then events based of the order of apperance (timestamp) are being applied on the entity instance by calling proper Apply methods.
+During the aggregation, process events are taken by the stream id and then replied event by event (so eg. NewTaskAdded, DescriptionOfTaskChanged, TaskRemoved).
+At first, an empty entity instance is being created (by calling default constructor).
+Then events based on the order of appearance (timestamp) are being applied on the entity instance by calling proper Apply methods.
     -   **[Aggregation general rules](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Aggregate/AggregationRules.cs)**
     -   **[Online Aggregation](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Aggregate/EventsAggregation.cs)** - online aggregation is a process when entity instance is being constructed on the fly from events.
 Events are taken from the database and then aggregation is being done.
-The biggest advantage of the online aggregation is that it always gets the most recent business logic.
-So after the change it's automatically reflected and it's not needed to do any migration or updates.
+The biggest advantage of online aggregation is that it always gets the most recent business logic.
+So after the change, it's automatically reflected and it's not needed to do any migration or updates.
-    -   **[Inline Aggregation (Snapshot)](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Aggregate/InlineAggregationStorage.cs)** - inline aggregation happens when we take the snapshot of the entity from the db.
-In that case it's not needed to get all events.
+    -   **[Inline Aggregation (Snapshot)](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Aggregate/InlineAggregationStorage.cs)** - inline aggregation happens when we take the snapshot of the entity from the DB.
+In that case, it's not needed to get all events.
 Marten stores the snapshot as a document.
-This is good for the performance reasons, because only one record is being materialized.
+This is good for performance reasons because only one record is being materialized.
 The con of using inline aggregation is that after business logic has changed records need to be reaggregated.
-    -   **[Reaggregation](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Aggregate/Reaggregation.cs)** - one of the biggest advantage of the event sourcing is flexibility to business logic updates.
+    -   **[Reaggregation](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Aggregate/Reaggregation.cs)** - one of the biggest advantages of the event sourcing is flexibility to business logic updates.
 It's not needed to perform complex migration.
 For online aggregation it's not needed to perform reaggregation - it's being made always automatically.
-Inline aggregation needs to be reaggregated.
+The inline aggregation needs to be reaggregated.
 It can be done by performing online aggregation on all stream events and storing the result as a snapshot.
         -   reaggregation of inline snapshot with Marten
             ```csharp
             var onlineAggregation = documentSession.Events.AggregateStream<TEntity>(streamId);